jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 There are no intentions to make graphical user interface.

 >[!IMPORTANT]
->The new CRFReporter to be used is avalable from [crfappar5.unfccc.int](https://crfappar5.unfccc.int/crfapp/).
+>The new CRFReporter to be used is available from [crfappar5.unfccc.int](https://crfappar5.unfccc.int/crfapp/).
 The old one can be found from
 >[unfccc.int](https://unfccc.int/crfapp/).

 >[!WARNING]